alireza-naman/authentication/readme.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
 ```

-You must manually add rows to the table, if caching is running you can clear the related keys with the `flush_permissions()` method.
+You must manually add rows to the table, if caching is running you should run the `flush_permissions()` method to clear the cache.

 Carefully developed by [Joel Vardy][joelvardy], however I can't take responsibilty for any damage caused by this library.